 4. Don’t assume that you will get the lowest advertised rate

-Lenders usually advertise a range of rates from lowest (say 3%) to highest (say 12%).
+Lenders usually advertise a range of lowest rates (say 3%) to highest (say 12%).
 The lowest rate is available only to borrowers with stellar credit.
 So unless you have an amazing credit score, you will likely not get such a low rate.
 If the loan comes with a variable rate, then your future monthly payments will increase with a rise in interest rates.

 5. Have an attorney look at your loan documents

 Know who you are doing business with.
-Read the fine print in your loan documents to identify if the lender has added a term/condition/clause that wasn’t immediately apparent when you discussed the loan.
+Read the fine print in your loan documents to identify if the lender had added a term/condition/clause that wasn’t immediately apparent when you discussed the loan.
 Take help from family members, an attorney, or an accountant to understand everything you need to know about the loan.

 How to Get a Good Bank Rate

-- A good credit score: A high score not only gets you a quick approval but also a low interest rate.
-A minimum score of 650 is required to get a loan and the better your score, the greater your chances of landing an attractive interest rate.
+- A good credit score: A high score gets you not only a quick approval but also a low-interest rate.
+A minimum score of 650 is required to get a loan, and the better your score, the greater your chances of landing an attractive interest rate.